B.C. Interior braces for more flooding as temperatures rise | CBC News

 The Regional District of Okanagan-Similkameen has issued evacuation alerts for more than 1,300 properties, and properties in Keremeos, Cawston and Osoyoos are expected to be especially hard hit.

+The town of Princeton, which sits at the confluence of the Similkameen and Tulameen rivers, has placed more than 400 homes in the flood plains on evacuation alert.

-The spokesman Cameron Baughen says people need to consider evacuation plans now because the water could rise very quickly and close down the main route, Highway 3.
+Region spokesperson Cameron Baughen said people need to consider evacuation plans now because the water could rise quickly and close down the main route, Highway 3.

 There is also concern about the Similkameen River potentially pushing several feet of additional water back up into Osoyoos Lake.

-Osoyoos Lake is already flooding 53 properties and one lakefront hotel in Osoyoos.
+Osoyoos Lake is already flooding 53 properties and one lakefront hotel in Osoyoos, and Mayor Sue McKortoff described the current forecasts as "pretty scary" in an interview with CBC News.

+But she said the town has been pulling together to protect everyone's homes.

+"People are absolutely wonderful in this town — not only residents, but our visitors to the town," McKortoff said.

 With files from The Canadian Press